 - Begin making arrangements for animals on any of your approved IACUC proposals:

-- If transferring animals to another UofL IACUC proposal, use the RRF's Housing and/or Protocol Transfer Request Form to initiate the transfer process.
+- If transferring animals to another UofL IACUC proposal, use the CMRU's Housing and/or Protocol Transfer Request Form to initiate the transfer process.
 Note: Animals that have undergone experimental manipulations may not be transferred to another proposal unless the transfer is approved by the IACUC in the original IACUC proposal.

 At least 30 days prior to departure: